-You might not know that New Jersey’s Lifeline program can give you a brand‑new smartphone without any monthly charge.
-It’s not just a discount; the service includes unlimited calls, texts, and a modest data plan, all funded by the state.
-If you qualify, you’ll avoid the high costs that keep many families disconnected, but the eligibility rules and paperwork can be tricky.
+You might not know that New Jersey’s Lifeline program can give you a brand-new smartphone without any monthly charge through health services.
+It’s not just a discount; the service includes unlimited calls, texts, and a modest data plan, all funded by the state for single mothers.

 Key Takeaways